pushkin-consortium/pushkin/docs-gitbook/getting-started/quickstart.md

     └── worker
 ```

-Each experiment has its own folder containing files specific to that experiment.
-Within this folder, each experiment also has a configuration file \(`config.yaml`\) that allows you to define a human-readable full name for the experiment \(e.g., _Which English?_ for `whichenglish`\), specify a database to use, and make other customizations.
+Each experiment has its own folder.
+Within this experiment-specific folder, there is also configuration file \(`config.yaml`\), which allows you to define a human-readable full name for the experiment \(e.g., _Which English?_ for `whichenglish`\), specify a database to use, and make other customizations.

 Keeping all the files for an experiment within the same root folder is convenient for development, but not for actually deploying the website.
 To redistribute the experiment files to the right places, run: